Josde/Skaarladder/README.md

   - HEROKU: With whatever value, if you are deploying on Heroku
   - SENTRY: With whatever value, if you are using Sentry
     - SENTRY_DSN: Your sentry URL
+    - RQ_SENTRY_DSN: Same as above, or different DSN.
+Used only for updater jobs.

 # Deploying through Heroku
 After completing the previous step, go into Heroku bash and run: